-Management-driven Reasons for Separation Employee-driven Reasons for Separation A. corporate politics, including E. unmet performance expectations sabotage by others F. disrespect unrelated to actual B. dishonesty or fraud business results C. broken promises by management/owners G. the lack of a career path or development opportunities D. a reduction in force (RIF)
+Management-driven Reasons for Separation Employee-driven Reasons for Separation corporate politics, including sabotage by others Е. unmet performance expectations В. о lishonesty or fraud F. disrespect unrelated to actual business results proken promises by management/ pwners G. the lack of a career path or development opportunities

-34. Explain what actions an agency should take to prepare for employee separation.
-Use words from the box to fill in the blanks.
+Directions: Explain what actions an agency should take to prepare for employee separation.
+Use words from the word bank to fill in the blanks.